uperl/PPIx-DocumentName/README.md

 `$ppi_document` is ideally a `PPI::Document`, but will be auto-up-cast if it is any of the parameters `PPI::Document->new()` understands.

+The `$result` is the found name under `-api => 0` and a [PPIx::DocumentName::Result](https://metacpan.org/pod/PPIx::DocumentName::Result) object under `-api => 1`.
+If the name is not found, then it will be `undef` (with either API).
+Note that [PPIx::DocumentName::Result](https://metacpan.org/pod/PPIx::DocumentName::Result) is stringified to the name found, so in many circumstances the new API can be used in the same way as the old.

 ## extract\_via\_statement